SpecTran: Spectral-Aware Transformer-based Adapter for LLM-Enhanced Sequential Recommendation: Related Work

 \subsubsection{LLM-based recommenders}

-This paradigm directly leverages pre-trained LLMs as the backbone for recommendations~\cite{li2023e4srec,hou2023learning,zheng2024adapting,jiang2024item,tan2024llmrecsys,chen2024softmax, chen2024hllm}.
+This paradigm directly leverages pre-trained LLMs as the backbone for recommendations~\cite{li2023e4srec,hou2023learning,zheng2024adapting,jiang2024item,tan2024llmrecsys,chen2024softmax, chen2024hllm,shi2024large,zhang2025reinforced}.
 Early studies explored the capabilities of LLMs in zero-shot scenarios by framing the recommendation task as language prompts~\cite{wang2023zero, liu2023first, gao2023chat, hou2024large, liu2024once}.
 However, due to the discrepancy between the recommendation task and the pre-training language modeling task of LLMs, these methods often perform poorly.
-Subsequently, the researchers explored finetuning LLMs with recommendation data to minimize the semantic gap between recommendation and natural language modeling~\cite{bao2023tallrec,lin2024bridging,bao2025bi,liao2024llara,xu2025slmrec,kim2024large}.
-In addition, several studies have explored how to improve the reasoning efficiency of LLM-based recommenders.
+Subsequently, the researchers explored finetuning LLMs with recommendation data to minimize the semantic gap between recommendation and natural language modeling~\cite{bao2023tallrec,lin2024bridging,bao2025bi,liao2024llara,xu2025slmrec,kim2024large,cui2025hatllm,yang2026bear}.
 In addition, several studies have explored how to improve the reasoning efficiency of LLM-based recommenders~\cite{geng2024breaking,lin2024rella}.
 This is not the focus of our research and readers may refer to the excellent survey~\cite{liu2024large,zhao2024recommender} for more details.